Key takeaways

 A virtual address generally passes state-level business license requirements when the address is a real physical commercial location with on-site mail handling, but city and county licensing offices often apply stricter tests that can reject the same address.
-The split between state and local rules is the single most important thing to understand before paying for a virtual office that the local licensing office will then refuse to accept.
+This split is the key point to understand before paying for a virtual office that the local licensing office may then refuse.

 State licensing systems typically validate the address through Secretary of State records or a tax registration database.
-They usually accept any commercial street address that does not classify as a PO Box, a CMRA mailbox, or a residence with no commercial zoning.
+They usually accept any commercial street address that does not classify as a PO Box, a Commercial Mail Receiving Agency (CMRA) mailbox, or a residence with no commercial zoning.
 City and county systems run separate checks that include walk-in capability, zoning class for the parcel, signage requirements, and in some industries an in-person inspection.

-This guide covers the state-vs-local split that decides which addresses pass and which do not, the seven-city policy comparison for save office locations, the four industry categories that face the toughest local scrutiny, the CMRA and PO Box test that filters most addresses out before the application even gets reviewed, and the verification steps every founder should take before committing to a city.
+This guide covers the state-vs-local split that decides which addresses pass and which do not, what changes when the virtual address sits in a different state from the LLC, the seven-city policy comparison for save office locations, the four industry categories that face the toughest local scrutiny, the CMRA and PO Box check that many local licensing systems run automatically, and the verification steps every founder should take before committing to a city.

 The state-vs-local split: where virtual addresses pass and where they break